The day has come. Your software vendor has sent you a letter requesting an audit of your software licensing position.

 You knew this day would come, but you were hoping for just a little more time to get prepared.

-But you are under the spotlight now whether you like it or not.
-What do you do next?
+You are under the spotlight now whether you like it or not so, What do you do next?

 1.Act fast.
 There might be some time to evaluate/change your current licensing position before the audit starts,

 so use this time wisely to address any immediate concerns.

 2. Consider postponing any major changes to deployed assets.
 Most of the time, the auditor will track back 90 days,

 so major changes in deployed assets are not recommended.

 In some cases, it is specifically written that no changes should be made once the audit starts.

 Ask the vendor to confirm what is required.

 3.Do not over-share.
 When replying to the auditor’s questions, make sure you only answer the questions being asked.

 Give them the information they need and nothing more, Be helpful, but not overly informative.